-The Buccleach arms have been altered, and now allude less pointedly to this hunting, whether read or fabuloas.
-The family now been Or upon a bend azure, a mullet betwirt two cressents of the field i m addition to which, they formerly bore in the field a hunting horn.
-The supporters, now two ladies, were formerly a hound and back, or, according to the old term, a lart of leash, and a lart of greece.
-The family of Scott of Howpaseley and Thirlestaine long retained the bugle-horn : they also carried a benthow and arrow in the sinister cantle, perhaps as difference.
-It is said the motto was, - Best riding by moonlight, in allusion to the crescents on the shield, and perhaps to the habits of those who bore it.
-The motto now given is Amo, pupylving to the female supporters.
+The Buccleuch arms have been altered, and now allude less pointedly to this hunting, whether real or fabulous.
+The family now bear Or upon a bend azure, a mullet betwixt two crescents of the field; in addition to which they formerly bore

+\ "Minions of the moon," as Falstaff would have said.
+The vocation pursued by our ancient Borderers may be justified on the authority of the most polished of the ancient nations.
+"For the Grecians in old time, and such barbarians as in the continent, lived neere unto the sea, or else inhabited the islands, after once they began to crosse over one to another in ships, became theeves, and went abroad under the conduct of their more puissant men, both to enrich themselves and to fetch in maintenance for the weak: and falling upon towns unfortified or scatteringly inhabited, rifled them, and made this the best meanes of their living; being a matter at that time no where in in the field a hunting horn.
+The supporters, now two ladies, were formerly a hound and buck, or, according to the old terms, a hart of leash and a hart of greece.
+The family of Scott of Howpasley and Thirlestaine long retained the bugle-horn : they also carried a bent bow and arrow in the sinister cantle, perhaps as a difference.
+It is said the old motto was Best riding by moonlight, in allusion to the crescents on the shield, and perhaps to the habits of those who bore it.
+The motto now given is Amo, applying to the female supporters.

+----- Good Fergus Græme,

-------- old Albert Græme, The Minstrel of that ancient name.
+The Harper of that ancient name.-St. X. p.
+171.